For the Love of Dogs

 I pointed.
 “That’s Abby,” I said.

-Alex sighted down the length of my arm.
 Abby trotted over.
-To my surprise she nuzzled up to Alex first, and he bent over to pet her.
+To my surprise she nuzzled up to my husband first, and he bent over to pet her.
 Then she turned to me.

 She still catches the ball, wrestles it to the ground, and chews it until it squeaks.
 She chases her tail, spinning around and around in the living room once the ball rolls under the couch.
 She stares at our cat Marlowe and when he arches his back and hisses, she quickly retreats to another room.
 Abby has the Buddhist concept of non-resistance down.